 Vacuuming & Air Vents

-Step number three, vacuum the interior thoroughly, so make sure you move the seats back and forth to gain access to all the hidden nooks and crannies, and also get into the folds of the seats, whether they’d be upholstery or leather seats.
+Step number three: vacuum the interior thoroughly.
+Make sure you move the seats back and forth to gain access to all the hidden nooks and crannies and also get into the folds of the seats (whether they’d be upholstery or leather seats).